giovanna14/GetData_CourseProject/CodeBook.md

 The considered activities were, walking, walking upstairs, walking downstairs, sitting, standing, and laying.
-Series of measurements of 3-axial linear acceleration and 3-axial angular velocity were collected for each volunteer and each activity.
+Series of measurements of 3-axial linear acceleration and 3-axial angular velocity were collected at constant rate of 50Hz for each volunteer and each activity.
 Further explanations are contained in the README.txt file that accompanies the original data set.